 We are releasing the project open source so it can be affordably made at the community level by makers, engineers, tinkerers, and hobbyists.
 The total cost will be less than $300 to source and assemble 3D printed parts and can be built as a weekend project.

-It currently works with Android and Windows phones and tablets, and all desktops and laptops. iOS currently does not have cursor support so iPhones and iPads are incompatible.
+It currently works with Android and Windows phones and tablets, and all desktops and laptops. iOS currently does not have cursor support so iPhones and iPads are not compatible.

 Makers have the option of acquiring the parts individually or through Makers Making Change.